Kirkcaldy Corporation Tramways

 Tramcar crews were also issued with long, double-breasted greatcoats with high, fold-over collars — once again, completely devoid of insignia.

 As with many tramway systems, Kirkcaldy employed women during the Great War to cover for tramwaymen lost to the armed forces, initially as conductresses, but subsequently as motorwomen, as well as an inspectress (a Miss Brown).
 Female staff were issued with long double-breasted coats with five pairs of plain black buttons, two waist and two breast pockets, high fold-over collars and epaulettes; the entire garment was devoid of insignia.
 A photograph has, however, survived of a conductress without the long coat, revealing the jacket worn underneath to have been single-breasted with two waist pockets, lapels and epaulettes, the entire ensemble once again devoid of insignia.
-Caps were initially in a baggy cloth style, sometimes called motor caps, but these were later replaced by issues identical to those worn by the men.
-Both caps carried standard, off-the-shelf, script-lettering grade badges.
-The lady inspector wore a uniform identical to female tramcar staff, but with an embroidered 'Inspector' badge on the cap, rather than the usual metal grade badge.
+Two types of headwear were worn, baggy cloth caps with a cloth peak — sometimes called motor caps — and peaked caps with a large tensioned crown; both types carried standard, off-the-shelf, script-lettering grade badges.

 For a detailed account of the tramway, see 'The Tramways of Kirkcaldy' by Alan W Brotchie (N B Traction; 1978).